The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 Size and Fit

-The North Face Dryzzle rain jacket is marketed as a slim fit, but I would have to say it’s more of a relaxed fit.
-The centre back length is 72 cm (for a medium), making the hem sit just below my hips.
-The jacket doesn’t feature a longer back – which I would have liked to see for extra protection.
+The North Face Dryzzle rain jacket is a regular fit with a centre back length of 72 cm (for a medium), making the hem sit just below my hips.
+The jacket doesn’t feature a longer back, which I would have liked to see for extra protection.

 With that said, I prefer the relaxed fit as it allows me to easily layer underneath when the temperature plummets.
 Furthermore, the cinching capabilities around the hem and wrists make it a simple task to tighten the jacket to prevent water from entering.